IainMF/Mens_Rights_NZ/submissions/Prevelance.md

 #### The New Zealand Family Violence Study(2019)

 is based on the World Health Organisation violence against women methodology so it could be compared to the 2003 WHO violence against women study.
 Using a methodology to designed to count women's victimisation may under-count male victims.
 The results were published in 2022.
-See Table [5](#table:NZFVS){reference-type="ref" reference="table:NZFVS"} and [6](#tab:NZFVS lifetime){reference-type="ref" reference="tab:NZFVS lifetime"}
+See Table 5and 6

 ::: {#table:NZFVS}
   **IPV victimisation in previous 12 months**